 Plan Your Climb

 Picturing your end game is only the easy part, the hard part is knowing how to get there.
-Personal branding, after all, is not for aesthetic purposes.
-It’s a practical means of achieving your goals.
-This is why you need to have a solid plan.
-But how?
+Personal branding is a practical means of achieving your goals.
+This is why you need to have a solid personal branding strategy in place.

 You can make many paths leading to the same ending.
 That way, when you encounter a hiccup in one of them, you don’t lose motivation.
 In the end, no matter how well we plan, we can never predict the future.
 Prioritize those different paths according to how you feel towards them.